Narayana-Rao/PolSAR-tools/help/Functions_description.md

- * Compact-pol Radar Vegetation Index (CpRVI) This functionality computes the compact-pol radar vegetation index for compact polarimetric SAR data.
+ * CpRVI (Compact-pol Radar Vegetation Index): This functionality computes the compact-pol radar vegetation index for compact polarimetric SAR data.
 The required input and the computed output are as follows:

     ````python
         input : input_C2_folder, window_size